Nemocas/AbstractAlgebra.jl/docs/src/map_interface.md

 In general, setters should be used rarely for map types.

+!!! note

-Note that by providing getter and setter functions, map types need not even contain fields with the given name.
+    By providing getter and setter functions, map types need not even contain fields with the given name.
 For example, for a `MyMap` map type for maps between integers, one does not wish to explicitly store the domain and codomain in `MyMap`.
 Instead, we can define the getter functions `domain` and `codomain` to return `JuliaZZ` for any `MyMap` object.

 ```julia
 domain(M::Map(MyMap)) = JuliaZZ